nittanygeek/LiDAR-Importer/README.md

 Now, open a Terminal and install laspy by replacing the path to the interpreter to the one you just discovered above:
 ```
-/replace/with/path/to/python -m pip install laspy
+/replace/with/path/to/python -m pip install laspy[lazrs]
 ```
 Note: You may need to use sudo on Linux if your OS requires it.